 Wildlife at Warcombe Farm Campsite

-The campsite itself is an area of 19 acres.
-We also own an adjoining field of 14.5 acres.
-The campsite has been extensively planted with trees since our ownership.
-They have become well established, and provide much needed shelter for the huge diversity of wildlife that the campsite attracts.
+The campsite itself covers an area of approximately 34 acres.
+The land has been extensively planted with trees and shrubs during our ownership.
+These have now become well established, and provide much needed shelter for the huge diversity of wildlife that the site attracts.

-Between the trees we have allowed grass and wild flowers to grow freely.
-If you look closely there is a huge variety of wild flowers, many of which are quite rare and we will be continuing the planting program in the coming years.
+Between the trees we have allowed grass and wildflowers to grow freely.
+If you look closely there is a great variety of flora, many of which are quite rare.
+We will be continuing with our planting program over the coming years.

-The shelter that these trees and the uncut acres of grass that surround them have attracted many species of birds and butterflies.
-For the last nine years we have had Skylarks nesting on site.
+The trees, flowers and uncut acres of grass around the site are also home to many species of birds, bees and butterflies.
+For several years we have had Skylarks nesting on site.
 These lovely birds are becoming increasingly rare due to modern farming methods, and the erosion of their natural habitat.
-We often have flocks of goldfinches which perch on the trees towards the back of the park and feed from the ground.
+We often have flocks of Goldfinches which perch on the trees towards the back of the park and feed from the ground.

-For a number of years we have had a pair of buzzards which are seen on an almost daily basis.
-These magnificent birds of prey patrol above the campsite and we have seen them dive successfully for prey on many occasions.
-They can be seen at the edge of the fishing lake where they dip their wings into the water.
-They like to sit on the lifebouys at the side of the water and sit watchfully for very long periods of time.
-Many happy minutes can be spent observing them quite closely, and it is possible to stand fairly close to them before they fly away.
+For a while now we have had a pair of Buzzards nesting close by which are seen on an almost daily basis.
+These magnificent birds of prey patrol above the campsite and have been spotted diving successfully for their quarry on many occasions.
+They can sometimes be seen at the edge of the fishing lake where they dip their wings into the water.
+They like to perch on the lifebouys at the side of the water and sit watchfully for very long periods of time.
+Many happy moments can be spent observing them quite closely before they fly away.

 The fishing lake is a real magnet for a whole host of different birds.
-During Spring and during warm summer evenings, House Martins and Swallows skim the water to catch insects to feed their young.
+During Spring and warm Summer evenings, House Martins and Swallows skim the water catching insects to feed their young.
 They nest in the local barns.
-They fly frighteningly close at times but always seem to miss your head!
+They fly incredibly close at times but always seem to miss your head!
 Snipe and JackSnipe visit the water but are very shy and fly very quickly.
 We have had Curlews occasionally too.
-The water attracts the usual waterfowl which most people are familiar with; mallards, geese and seagulls.
-We have had the odd visit from cormorants and shag, but fortunately they are very wary of people and stay by the sea.
+The water attracts the more common waterfowl which most people are familiar with; mallards, geese and seagulls.
+We have had the odd visit from Cormorants and Shag, but fortunately they are very wary of people and so tend to remain closer to the sea.

 If you are up early you will most certainly see at least one of our resident Herons on site!
 We have a couple of varieties.
 It is fascinating to watch them at work.
-They feed on the huge amounts of toad spawn and frog spawn that we have in early spring, and of course numerous baby fishes.
+They feed on the huge amounts of toad spawn and frog spawn that we have in early spring, and of course unsuspecting baby fish.
 Due to the level of our fish stock, there is no danger that the fishing will suffer!
 They are very graceful in the air.

-In Spring we often see brown hares on site.
-The first time that we saw them we thought that one of our campers had a dog that was running free.
-They move extremely quickly but are lovely to see.
+In Spring we often see brown Hares on site.
+The first time we spotted one, we mistakenly thought that one of our campers had a dog running loose, they are quite large!
+They move extremely quickly but are stunning to see.

-The fishing lake is a great asset to the park.
-Even if you are not a fisherman, it is so relaxing to sit at the side of the water and see the activity.
-In the summer there are mayflies and dragon flies including the Emperor Dragonfly.
+Our lake is a great asset to the park.
+Even if you are not a fisherman, it is so relaxing to sit at the side of the water and taken in the scenery.
+In Summer there are Mayflies and brilliantly coloured Dragonflies including the Emperor Dragonfly.
 We have newts, frogs, toads and lots of water insects.
 See how many different creatures you can spot!
 Call in at reception to collect a leaflet for our nature trail, the kids will love it!